astei/krypton/README.md

              growing out of related work I've done. **You have been warned.**

 This Fabric mod derives from work done in the [Velocity](https://velocitypowered.com/) and [Tuinity](https://github.com/Spottedleaf/Tuinity) projects.
-Specifically, Krypton is an attempt to optimize the Minecraft networking stack by:
+Specifically, Krypton is an attempt to optimize the Minecraft networking stack.

-* updating the pipeline from using the `java.util.zip.*` zlib bindings to use libdeflate
-* introducing optimized packet splitting
-* introducing optimized encryption
-* adding an async entity tracker
-* adding flush consolidation

 Krypton derives itself from Ancient Greek _kryptos_, which means "the hidden one".
 This makes it evident most of the benefit from Krypton is "hidden" but is noticeable by a server administrator.